agathaturya/cmsc_201_grs/lab7/description.md

 # GRS Activity
-You were hired as a software engineer at Google.
-Your first task is to create a (better) word counter for Google Docs.
+You were hired as a software engineer at Google :computer:.
+Your first task is to finish a (better) word counter for Google Docs.
 You will finish a function called `word_count` that a previous Google software engineer started before they quit.
+Be sure to read the function header that the engineer left begind for you!

 ## Expected output